dipinkumarkerketta/spring-batch/README.md

   3. Start the application by running it as SpringBootApp.

  Once the application is up.
- A scheduler is scheduled to insert the data into the H2 database after every second.

- To see the database and perform queries open the following url: http://localhost:8080/h2-console
+ Access the h2-console via following link: http://localhost:8080/h2-console

+ Once the console is open create a table with name 'USER' with two columns 'id' and 'name'.
+ Insert into the table 'USER' some dummy values.

- A rest endpoint is also exposed inorder to manually start the batch process, inorder to do so open the following url: http://localhost:8080/load
+ Once the values are added start the batch using the following rest end points: http://localhost:8080/load